-Regional PPOs were established to provide rural beneficiaries greater access to Medicare Advantage plans, including the extra benefits often covered by the plans, and cover entire statewide or multi-state regions.
-Regional PPOs account for 7% of all Medicare Advantage enrollees in 2017.
+Regional PPOs were established to provide rural beneficiaries with greater access to Medicare Advantage plans, including the extra benefits often covered by the plans, and cover entire statewide or multi-state regions.
+Regional PPOs account for 6% of all Medicare Advantage enrollees in 2019.

-Special Needs Plans (SNPs), typically HMOs, are restricted to beneficiaries who: (1) are dually eligible for Medicare and Medicaid; (2) live in long-term care institutions or would otherwise require an institutional level of care; or (3) have certain chronic conditions.
-In 2017, 2.3 million beneficiaries are enrolled in SNPs; enrollment in SNPs for dual eligibles accounts for 83% of total enrollment in SNPs.
+Special Needs Plans (SNPs), typically HMOs, are restricted to beneficiaries who: (1) are dually eligible for Medicare and Medicaid; (2) live in long-term care institutions or would otherwise require an institutional level of care; or (3) have certain chronic conditions (Figure 4).
+In 2019, 2.9 million beneficiaries are enrolled in SNPs, with plans for dual eligibles accounting for 85% of total SNP enrollment.

 Group Plans.
-Nearly one in five (19%) Medicare Advantage enrollees (3.7 million) are in a group plan in 2017 – more than double the number of Medicare beneficiaries in group plans in 2008.
+4.4 million Medicare Advantage enrollees (20%) are in a group plan in 2019 – more than double the number of Medicare beneficiaries in group plans in 2010 (Figure 5).
 Group plans are largely sponsored by unions and employers for retirees.
 Under these arrangements, employers or unions contract with an insurer to provide Medicare benefits and additional retiree health benefits to their Medicare-eligible retirees.
-Medicare pays the insurer a fixed amount per enrollee to provide benefits covered by Medicare, and the employer or union pays for any additional benefits.
-In contrast to the Medicare Advantage individual market where HMOs dominate, more than two-thirds (69%) of group plan enrollees are in local PPOs.
-According to the 2017 Kaiser Employer Health Benefits Survey, one-quarter of all large firms that offer retiree benefits contribute to those benefits through a contract with a Medicare Advantage plan.
+Medicare pays the insurer a fixed amount per enrollee to provide benefits covered by Medicare, and the employer / union, or retiree, pays for any additional benefits.
+In contrast to the Medicare Advantage individual market where HMOs dominate, more than three-quarters (76%) of group plan enrollees are in local PPOs.
+According to the 2018 Kaiser Employer Health Benefits Survey, one-third of all large firms that offer retiree benefits do so through a contract with a Medicare Advantage plan.

 Medicare pays Medicare Advantage plans a capitated (per enrollee) amount to provide all Part A and B benefits.
-In addition, Medicare makes a separate payment to plans for providing prescription drug benefits under Medicare Part D. Prior to the BBA of 1997, Medicare paid plans 95% of average traditional Medicare costs in each county because HMOs were thought to be able to provide care more efficiently than could be provided in traditional Medicare.
+In addition, Medicare makes a separate payment to plans for providing prescription drug benefits under Medicare Part D, just as it does for stand-alone prescription drug plans (PDPs).
+Payments to plans are adjusted for enrollees’ health status and other factors.

 Over the years, the payment methodology has been modified to achieve different policy goals, for example, to attract plans in rural areas, achieve Medicare savings, or deliver extra benefits to plan enrollees.
 The Balanced Budget Act (BBA) of 1997 established a payment floor, applicable almost exclusively to rural counties.
 The Benefits Improvement and Protection Act (BIPA) of 2000 created payment floors for urban areas and increased the floor for rural areas.
 The Medicare Prescription Drug Improvement and Modernization Act (MMA) of 2003 increased payments across all areas, and the Affordable Care Act (ACA) of 2010 reduced payments to plans.

-The ACA also established a new system to compensate plans with high quality ratings.
-Since 2012, Medicare Advantage plans with 4 or more stars and plans without ratings have been receiving bonus payments based on quality ratings.
-In 2017, 66 percent of Medicare Advantage enrollees are in plans with 4 or more stars.
+The ACA also established a new system of bonuses to compensate plans with high quality ratings.
+Since 2012, Medicare Advantage plans with 4 or more stars and new plans without ratings have been receiving bonus payments based on quality ratings.
+In 2019, 72 percent of Medicare Advantage enrollees are in plans with 4 or more stars.
 The ACA also reduced rebates for all plans, but allowed plans with higher quality ratings to keep a larger share of the rebate than plans with lower quality ratings.